 Staff

 The ECDC Kaleidoscope staff is made up of highly qualified individuals who have been hired based on their education, training, and experience working with young children.
-One teacher and one teacher assistant are present in each classroom.
+At least one teacher and one teacher assistant are present in each classroom.